 Challenge number Detail of challenge 1 Adverse Childhood experiences: children experiencing disadvantage have a higher chance of exposure to an adverse childhood experience.
 Developmental social and emotional well-being impacts adversely on readiness to learn. key pupils/year groups within the academy demonstrate poor choices in behaviour and require specialist support and provision to support improvements in attainment.
 2 Reading: we know that limited reading takes place at home and our children have lower levels of reading progress/attainment.
 Not being a fluent reading can impact significantly on pupil progress within the English curriculum as well as the wider curriculum.
 Supporting children to access reading opportunities across the day and across the curriculum will ensure they are able to access the full curriculum offer.
 3 Support services for parents: the academy is in an area of high deprivation and parents face increasingly challenging situations prior to but particularly since the pandemic.
 The academy provides support and guidance to parents who are new to the area and new to the country through our parent support advisor.

-4 Language and oracy development: the academy has 86% of pupils with English as an additional language and an increasing number of pupils who are admitted new to the country and New to English.
-Our baseline assessments on entry to Reception demonstrate that 63% of our pupils arrived well below age-related expectations in communication and language.
+4 Language and oracy development: the academy has 88% of pupils with English as an additional language and an increasing number of pupils who are admitted new to the country and New to English.
+Our baseline assessments on entry to Reception demonstrate that 90% (fill in when EYFS baselines are completed in T1) of our pupils arrived well below age-related expectations in communication and language.
 5 Attendance and punctuality: key pupils/year groups within the academy have attendance below the national average and the PA list is above the national average.
 Pupils need to be in school every day and arrive on time to be able to access the full curriculum offer.
 6 Attainment of key subject areas: in some year groups, there is an attainment gap between PP and non-PP attainment in reading, writing or maths.
 7 Recovery: Our youngest children have been most adversely affected (proportionately) by time out of school.
-In addition to this, our current year 6 cohort are the final year group to go through EPA having had a difficult EYFS and KS1 experience.
+Children currently in Y3 and Y4 (in 22-23 academic year) were most dramatically affected by disrupted learning during the pandemic as a disproportionate amount of time of the academic careers were spent taking part in remote learning compared to pupils who were in key stage 2 at the time.